 Chemotherapy and radiation therapy are both common treatment options for most types of lymphoma.

-A person with lymphoma may also receive immunotherapy to treat their cancer.
-This treatment uses certain medicines that help the individual’s immune system work more effectively.
+A person with lymphoma may also receive immunotherapy.
+This treatment uses certain medications that help the immune system work more effectively.
 Immunotherapy helps the immune system better recognize and destroy cancer cells.

 Stem cell transplants make another effective treatment for most types of lymphoma.